-Sunflower seeds are the amazing crop from sunflower.
+Sunflower seeds are the amazing crop of sunflower.
 There are really rich in monounsaturated, polyunsaturated and saturated fats.

 Sunflower seeds make a great snack because of their high nutritional value.
 They are extremely high in protein and dietary fiber.
 Additionally, it contains a good dose of vitamins and minerals such as iron, zinc, and magnesium; because of that, it recommends to consume daily.
 Furthermore, Per 100 grams these seeds contain 20 grams of protein, 9 grams of dietary fiber and 20 grams of carbohydrates.
 Here are 5 ways by which you can introduce sunflower seeds into your diet.